 The National Curriculum provides a necessary framework for basic skills and knowledge and ensures continuity in a child’s education.
 At St Peter’s the school’s development plan will pick out areas to be developed within a specific time frame.
 In such a way, the quality of learning is constantly being challenged and improved.
 We have link subject governors who are trained to question and challenge subject leaders and ensure that high standards are maintained.

 At St Peter’s we have high expectations of our children and teachers assess daily, using their observations to inform their lesson planning.
 This ensures that teaching is child-focused.
 We know that children learn best by experience and that success leads to enhanced learning.
 We aim to differentiate learning to suit individual children’s needs.
 Children are formally assessed each half term and pupil progress meetings are held with the head teacher and deputy head teacher to ensure that provision is made to keep children on track.

-At St Peter’s we adopt whole class learning but within the class, the learning will be tailored to suit individuals’ needs, talents and abilities.
-We adopt a fluid approach allowing children to work at whatever level is appropriate for them in a particular subject or topic.
+We adopt whole class learning but within the class, the learning will be tailored to suit individuals’ needs, talents and abilities.
+A fluid approach allows children to work at whatever level is appropriate for them in a particular subject or topic.

 Learning for Life & Sex Education

 This plays an integral role in our curriculum and is reflected in our vision.
 The teaching is linked to our Christian foundation and the promotion of a caring ethos which respects everyone.
 An aspect of this personal, social and moral education is teaching children about the care and working of their bodies and the responsibilities of caring relationships.